If you’re trying to find out where to watch the Bundesliga on US TV, you’ve come to the right place.

 German cup competitions

-Each August, the German Super Cup final, featuring the league champions against the winners of the DFB-Pokal, is shown on FOX Sports 1 and FOX Deportes.
+Each August, the German Super Cup final, featuring the league champions against the winners of the DFB-Pokal, is expected to be shown either on ESPN or ESPN+.

 If you have any questions about where to watch the Bundesliga on US TV and streaming, please let us know in the comments section below.